FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 ### Using NextAuth.js

-We will be using [NextAuth.js](https://github.com/nextauthjs/next-auth) to interface with FusionAuth from our Next.js application.
+You will be using [NextAuth.js](https://github.com/nextauthjs/next-auth) to interface with FusionAuth from our Next.js application.
 It is the most popular and widely used authentication solution for Next.js applications.

 To add NextAuth.js to your application, run the following command in the root of the project: